#MUSEUMATHOME: COVID-19 Q&A with GRAMMY Museum President Michael Sticka - el Don News

 GRAMMY Museum President Michael Sticka / Photo courtesy of GRAMMY Museum

-In a time void of live entertainment as a result of the COVID-19 pandemic, the GRAMMY Museum is giving back through providing free music education programs, digital public programs — featuring interviews with artists like Billie Eilish and Courtney Barnett — and slideshows of their exhibits.
+In a time void of live entertainment as a result of the COVID-19 pandemic, the GRAMMY Museum is providing free music education programs, digital public programs — featuring interviews with artists like Billie Eilish and Courtney Barnett — and slideshows of their exhibits.

 The non-profit museum based in L.A.
 Live was working to publish their content online to be more accessible for those unable to physically visit the museum, but expedited the process when they had to close their doors indefinitely as a result of the pandemic.